CSCfi/csc-user-guide/docs/apps/spark.md

 [Apache Spark](https://spark.apache.org/) is a popular, high-performance distributed computing framework.
 Spark is excellent tool for data analysis and machine learning tasks when dataset grows too big for single machine to handle.

+## Available

+Rahti

+## License

+Usage is possible for both academic and commercial purposes.

 ## Deploying Spark into Rahti

 Spark template can be found from Rahti template catalog.
 Consult [Rahti user guide](../cloud/rahti/index.md) about how to get access and start new project.